goldbergyoni/nodebestpractices/sections/security/commonsecuritybestpractices.md

 - Run all instances/containers on behalf of a role/service account
 - Assign permissions to groups and not to users.
 This should make permission management easier and more transparent for most cases

+## ![✔] OWASP A6: Security Misconfiguration

+- Access to production environment internals is done through the internal network only, use SSH or other ways, but _never_ expose internal services
+- Restrict internal network access  - explicitly set which resource can access other resources (e.g. network policy or subnets)
+- If using cookies, configure it to "secured" mode where it's being sent over SSL only
+- If using cookies, configure it for "same site" only so only requests from same domain will get back the designated cookies
+- If using cookies, prefer "http only" configuration that prevent browser side JavaScript code from accessing the cookies
+- Protect each VPC with strict and restrictive access rules
+- Prioritize threats using any standard security threat modeling like STRIDE or DREAD
+- Protect against DDoS attacks using HTTP(S) and TCP load balancers
+- Perform periodic penetration tests by specialized agencies

 <br/><br/><br/>